LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [The Heartbeat Interview with Amy Gallo](https://youtu.be/-yZi2WwIXnQ) (video) - by Claire Lew.
 Takeaway: A chat about how leaders can become friendly and human with their teams, set boundaries and be friendly.
 Being human at work builds empathy and care.

+- [How to Blast Through Silo Mentality to Create a Culture of Experimentation](https://www.widerfunnel.com/destroying-silo-mentality/) - by Lindsay Kwan.
+Takeaway: Align your stakeholders on a vision for experimentation; get buy-in from stakeholders and leaders; clarify your experimentation protocol; get strategic with cross-functional teams; communicate.

 - [How to Improve Emotional Intelligence](https://medium.com/personal-growth/how-to-improve-emotional-intelligence-375dbe1c5d51) - by Darius Foroux.
 Takeaway: Identify, interpret, manage your emotions.
 "When you can identify your own emotions, you will also get better at identifying other people’s emotions."
 This can positively impact your leadership abilities.

 - [How to Influence Culture When You’re Not the CEO](https://m.signalvnoise.com/how-to-influence-culture-when-youre-not-the-ceo-81a4162257b) - by Claire Lew.
 Takeaway: Model what you’d like to be true of your team; speak up with improvement ideas through the prism of team instead of individual/personal; give space, grace, and gratitude to leaders.